mifi/lossless-cut/docs/troubleshooting.md

 ### Cut starts from wrong keyframe

 For some files, when you place segment start cutpoints at keyframes, and you export, it will instead cut from the keyframe **before** the keyframe that you wanted.
-This is because with some videos, ffmpeg struggles to find the nearest previous keyframe, see [#1216](https://github.com/mifi/lossless-cut/issues/1216).
+This is because with some videos, FFMpeg struggles to find the nearest previous keyframe, see [#1216](https://github.com/mifi/lossless-cut/issues/1216).
 To workaround this, you can try to shift your segments' **start**-cutpoints forward by a few frames, so that ffmpeg correctly cuts from the *previous* keyframe.
-You can also enable the Export Option "Shift all start times" by +1, +2, +3 frames or so.

 - Menu: "Edit" -> "Segments" -> "Shift all segments on timeline"
 - Enter `00:00:00.200` (or a larger value if it doesn't help)
 - When asked about Start or End timestamps, Select **Start**

 This will effectively shift all start times of segments by 6 frames (`6/30=0.2` for 30fps video).
+Alternatively, to always shift start times, you can enable the Export Option "Shift all start times" by +1, +2, +3 frames or so.

+## Start cut is ignored

+Check whether your video has enough keyframes before your cutpoint.
+You can see keyframes on the timeline as vertical lines.
+You may have to zoom in to see them.
+If there are no keyframes, then it is most likely not possible to cut your file at the desired cutpoints losslessly.
+You can try to enable the Smart Cut mode, alternatively you may try to disable "keyframe cut" mode.
+See also (#2864)(https://github.com/mifi/lossless-cut/issues/2864).

 ## Cut file has same length as input